Marketionist/testcafe-cucumber-steps/README.md

 28. `"..."."..." attribute "..." should contain "..."` - verify that the
 attribute (provided in "" as a string) of the element (provided in **"page"."object"**) contains provided string (provided in "" as a string).
+- `... from ... attribute "..." should contain "..."` - verify that the
+attribute (provided in "" as a string) of the element (provided in **"page"."object"**) contains provided string (provided in "" as a string).

 ## Bonus feature: use XPath selectors in TestCafe
 As you know TestCafe does not support XPath selectors out of the box.
 But now